AlexRebula/GiselleUI/ngx-giselle-ui-workspace/projects/ngx-giselle-ui/README.md

 # Ngx Giselle UI

-IMPORTANT NOTICE: We just started this account and are working hard in these days to pull in all the components available in this package, so at the moment, this library is not yet ready to use.
-We will update this documentation as soon as we achieve in adding all necessary components that we are planning to for the first stage.
-What you will get from this package now is just a set of empty placeholder components which we are trying hard to populate.
-If you'd like to help and speed this up and contribute, please head to the Github account: https://github.com/AlexRebula/GiselleUI
+> We just started this account and are working hard in these days to pull in all the components available in this package.
+This means that at the moment, this library is not yet ready to use.
+But it will be soon!
+We will update this documentation as soon as we achieve in adding all necessary components that we are planning.
+You know, Rome was not built in one day! :) If you'd like to help and speed this up and contribute, please head to the Github account: https://github.com/AlexRebula/GiselleUI

 # What is this package for

+Giselle UI is a library of UI components, much like Angular Material.
+It is still in early life-cycle stages and it cannot yet compare with Angular Material, but the long-term goal is to make yet another alternative with Bulma CSS.

-This is a library of UI components much like Angular Material would do.
-The default CSS framework used here is Bulma.
-What makes this library unique is that the collection of components does not siply stop at basic UI components such as dropdowns, sections etc..
-This Framework brings together the power of simple UI components done using the atomic design priciple and some powerful template components for crud operations such as the Record Manager, Record Manager Wizard, AG Grid wrapper, comparison Matrix component and more.
+The vision of this library is to create such a library where the collection of components will not simply stop at basic UI components like dropdowns, sections etc... you know, the basic stuff.
+This Framework's aim is going to be bringing together the power of simple UI components using Bulma while all being done using the atomic design priciple and some powerful template components for CRUD operations such as the Record Manager, Record Manager Wizard, AG Grid wrapper, Matrix and more.

-The ultimate aim for this framework is to offer a free alternative to expensive professional UI frameworks on the market.
+iN other words the ultimate long-term aim for this framework is to offer a free, oen source alternative to expensive professional UI frameworks currently on the market.

 # How to install in the consuming project